15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 Find your best options in less than 2 minutes

-Home insurance discounts are one of the most underutilized ways to save money — and in 2026, with premiums continuing to climb, knowing which discounts exist and how to claim them has never mattered more.
+Home insurance discounts are one of the most underutilized ways to save money, and in 2026, with the national average premium climbing toward $3,000 per year, knowing which discounts exist and how to claim them has never mattered more.
 This guide breaks down 15+ home insurance discounts available today, covering everything from bundling and smart home devices to fortified roofing and senior savings.
-You'll learn exactly how much each discount typically saves, which companies lead the pack, and how to qualify.
+You'll learn exactly how much each discount typically saves, which carriers lead the pack in 2026, and how to qualify.

 Key Pinch Points